1

 kind of multiple-domain and multiple-parallel universes.

-Multi-verse models in general lack the empirical connection with
+Multiverse models in general lack the empirical connection with

 reality that comes with hard physical evidence; they arguably fall